anschmieg/copilot-proxy/README.md

+# ❗WARNING: Not actively maintained ❗
+> You might want to check out e.g. PublicAffairs/openai-github-copilot instead.
+Search for it with your favorite search engine.

+---

 # GitHub Copilot Client for Go

 A Go application that enables you to use the GitHub Copilot Chat API like any other OpenAI-compatible model.
 This client integrates with your local GitHub Copilot configuration to provide AI completions through a convenient API.